quii/learn-go-with-tests/command-line.md

 }
 ```

-The first requirement we'll tackle is recording a win when the user types `{PlayerName} wins`
+The first requirement we'll tackle is recording a win when the user types `{PlayerName} wins`.

 ## Write the test first